CAT Concepts in Working With Risk of Harm to Others ~ 8 September 2023

 Dr Jenny Marshall is a Consultant Clinical Psychologist and Cognitive Analytic Therapist and a CAT Lead in her NHS work in a large NHS Trust.
 Jenny has over 20 years experience working in forensic services, ranging from high security to working with risk in the community.
 She led a ten year development of an overarching relational model for forensic services based on CAT principles and hosted the first forensic CAT conference in 2019.
 She has co-edited a book “Reflective Practice in Forensic Settings.
 A Cognitive Analytic Approach to Developing Shared Thinking” which was published in 2021.
 Jenny is currently co-editing another book on CAT and Forensic Practice.

 David Harvey is a Consultant Clinical Psychologist and Cognitive Analytic Therapy Practitioner working firstly in forensic inpatient and community services in Yorkshire.
-More recently he has moved to Gibraltar to develop psychological services there.
+More recently he has been developing psychological services overseas.
 He has worked for over fifteen years in services supporting people with complex mental health needs, who may pose a risk of harm to others or themselves.
 This includes work with the NHS, Probation, Courts, Children’s Services and Prisons.

 He has a particular interest in how clinical presentations that challenge services, such as those likely to attract diagnosis of ‘personality disorder’, can disrupt effective working and proportionate risk management by professionals, services and organisations having to manage their own powerful emotional reactions to the work.
 David has become increasingly attracted to the idea that the application of psychological theory, including CAT, outside of the therapy room may be one way in which the multiple and complex needs of many stakeholders can be considered and carefully balanced.